 I found out that your seat should sit at about hip height when you are standing next to your bike.
 And your handles shouldn’t be so low it is causing your back to round when you are resting your hands on the ends of the handles.

 In addition, your legs should be *almost* fully extending when you are on the seat and pedaling.
+When you hit the bottom of the pedal stroke, your legs should be almost fully outstretched.

 3. Proper form is definitely a big deal.